 Raise your hand if you love falafel!
 I’ve gone back into the archives to highlight my all-time favorite homemade falafel recipe.
 Making falafel at home can be tricky, but this recipe is easy.

-Here are a few reasons to love this recipe:
+Six reasons to love this healthy falafel recipe:

 - These falafels are golden brown and crispy on the outside.
 The insides are tender, delicious, and full of fresh herbs.